zhangmeishan/N3LDG/README.md

 N3LDG (In Progress)
 ===========================
 A lightweight neural network libary based on dynamic graph for natural language processing
-At this time, gpu is not fullly used.
+At this time, gpu is not fully used.

 To use this library, just include the directory in your code and call it by "#include N3LDG.h"